armin-m-garcia/redisproxy/readme.md

 # Building
 In order to execute:
-1. Clone the repo `git clone redisproxy`
+1. Clone the repo `git clone https://github.com/armin-m-garcia/redisproxy.git`
 2. Inside the redisproxy directory, execute the command `make test`
     * You will be prompted for configuration.
 Feel free to use defaults.